 How the process works

 For parents interested in birth photography services, the first step is a consultation as early in the pregnancy as possible.
-At this meeting, parents can decide on what package they want (the cost ranges from $450 to $850), and discuss specific shots, camera noise, optimizing lighting, birth plans and what family members will be attending.
-Miller stays on alert and in touch with mom throughout early labor and then is called when "hard labor" begins.
+At this meeting, parents can decide on what package they want, and discuss specific shots, camera noise, optimizing lighting, birth plans and what family members will be attending.
+Miller stays on alert and in touch with mom throughout early labor and then is called when “hard labor” begins.

-"It's a hard life.
-Everything's up in the air," Miller says.
-In the past, she's missed classes and tests for clients.
-She says professors are forgiving and she cuts down on client loads during the school year, usually limiting to one per month.
+“It’s a hard life.
+Everything’s up in the air,” Miller says.
+In the past, she’s missed classes and tests for clients.
+She says professors were forgiving and she cut down on client loads during the school year, usually limiting to one per month.
 This August, Miller had five clients scheduled.